angelol/smart_account_creator/README.md

 an account creation service.
 Since it's a smart contract, the account creation happens instantly, automatically and trustless.

 ## How to use?
+There are two ways this smart contract can be used.
+Method 1 is the easiest since the memo can be constructed without the help of software.
+The disadvantage of Method 1 is that due to the length of the resulting memo, it does not work with some exchanges such as Binance or Huobi.
+Method 2 requires code to register the order with the smart contract as well as to generate the memo, but it's the only method that works with those exchanges.

+### Method 1 (does *not* work with Binance or Huobi)
 Send at least 3 EOS to the contract which is deployed at the EOS account ```accountcreat```.
 In the memo, you give the desired account name, the owner public key and the active public key separated by the ```-``` character.